TraitForge/docs/README.md

 ### Entities

 TraitForge entities are NFTs with unique, programmatically generated art and traits.
-Each generation offers 10,000 entities with four main physical traits and an assigned role: Forger or Merger.
+Each generation offers 10,000 entities with four main physical traits, 3 gameplay traits and an assigned role: Forger or Merger.

-- **Generation 1 Mint:** The first generation starts with 10,000 entities at prices beginning at 0.01 ETH and increasing incrementally up to 100 ETH.
+- **Generation 1 Mint:** The first generation starts with 10,000 entities at prices beginning at 0.005 ETH and increasing incrementally up to 50 ETH.

 ### Honeypot - "Nuke Fund"